spiral/docs/view/basic-usage.md

 > You can create your own processor by implementing `Spiral\Components\View\ProcessorInterface` interface and registering it in view config.

 ## Localization
-One of view processors used to localize view content based on current language setting provided by `Translator`.
+One of the view processors is used to localize view content based on current language setting provided by `Translator`.
 To use localization processor simply update desired string with `[[` and `]]` symbols.
-As result of every processor compilation cached, there is no limitation of how many strings you can "capture" and no performance drop.
+Since every processor compilation is cached, there is no limitation of how many strings you can "capture" and no performance drop.

 ```php
 <html>